AISimonetta/Portfolio/README.md

   -FOOTER

-The website is meticulously structured following responsive design principles, ensuring adaptability to various screen sizes.
-Media queries and flexbox were strategically employed to achieve this harmonious responsiveness.
+The website is  structured following responsive design principles, ensuring adaptability to various screen sizes.
+Media queries and flexbox were  employed to achieve this harmonious responsiveness.

 ✦ Setup Instructions: